-Before accepting his current position as Director of the Human Resources for Kaw Nation, Thompson previously worked as Director of Social Development Center for the Ponca Tribe, and as Office Manager and Workforce Specialist III for Workforce Oklahoma, dedicating his time to finding jobs for individuals and encouraging businesses to collaborate with Workforce Oklahoma in finding the right employee for the jobs they have to offer, along with introducing employment services they are able to provide to businesses in the community.
+Before accepting his current position as Director of the Human Resources for Kaw Nation, Thompson previously worked as Director of Social Development Center and Education Director for the Ponca Tribe, and as Office Manager and Workforce Specialist III for Workforce Oklahoma, dedicating his time to finding jobs for individuals and encouraging businesses to collaborate with Workforce Oklahoma in finding the right employee for the jobs they have to offer, along with introducing employment services they are able to provide to businesses in the community.

 Prior to Thompson’s career at the Ponca Tribe and Workforce Oklahoma, he worked as the Tribal Youth Program Director managing all youth grants for the Kaw Nation.
 He helped establish an after school and summer program for at-risk native youth, which focused on mentoring and tutoring.

 He also was a participant of the Ameri-Corps Service Learning Program in 1996.
 In his spare time, he enjoys the outdoors.
 He is an avid hunter, fisherman and enjoys boating on the lake with his family.
 He is a loyal and devoted Oklahoma State University fan.
 Thompson is married to Jessica and has two children, Jules Raylin and Jax Ray.

 Barbara A. Warner (Le-za-teh), an enrolled member of the Ponca Tribe of Indians of Oklahoma, is a graduate of Putnam City High School in Oklahoma City and has received an M.B.A. in Business Management (1985) and Bachelor’s degrees in Sociology and in English (1980) from the University of Central Oklahoma.